Healthy Chicken Pot Pie Soup: A Homely Classic Made Lighter

 Serving Suggestions & Pairings

 For a lighter dinner, pair the soup with roasted Brussels sprouts or a citrusy kale salad.
-The freshness cuts through the richness of the broth, making each bite feel balanced.
+The freshness cuts across the richness of the broth, making each mouthful feel balanced.

 Storage, Freezing & Make-Ahead Tips

 One of the best things about Healthy Chicken Pot Pie Soup is how well it stores.
 Let the soup cool completely before refrigerating.
 Store in an airtight container for up to four days.
-The flavours often deepen overnight, making leftovers even better.
+The flavors frequently deepen overnight, making leftovers even better.

 For freezing, ladle cooled soup into freezer-safe containers or bags, leaving some space for expansion.
 Freeze for up to three months.
-When reheating, thaw overnight in the refrigerator, then warm gently on the stove, adding a splash of broth or milk to restore creaminess.
+When reheating, thaw overnight in the refrigerator, then warm gently on the stove, adding some of the broth or milk to restore creaminess.
 Avoid boiling after adding milk to prevent curdling.

 Nutrition Information & Health Benefits